hessllab/HW_7/README.md

 ---------

-#### Retrieve historical data
+#### Usage: Historical data
-To retrieve historical stream flow data on the four locations, use the below bash script `historical_flow.sh`.
+To retrieve historical stream flow data on the four locations, use the below bash scriptas:
+`bash historical_flow.sh`

 ```bash
 for site in "02109500" "02134500" "02091814" "02105769"